 The website sidebar is a unique, creative, and helpful component of your website’s navigation design.

-In most cases, depending on the layout and structure of your site, what you see on the left or right side of the main content is a column of typography, color palettes, or icons.
+In most cases, depending on the layout and structure of your site, what you see on the left or right side of the main content is a column of typography, colour palettes, or icons.